-Dr Andrew Conn PhD, (Sneior Lecturer), Bio-inspired design; design and simulation of electro-active polymers; dynamics of electro-active polymers; healthcare technologies; novel mechanisms; robotics, especially ' soft' robotics.
+Dr Andrew Conn PhD, (Senior Lecturer), Bio-inspired design; design and simulation of electro-active polymers; dynamics of electro-active polymers; healthcare technologies; novel mechanisms; robotics, especially ' soft' robotics.

-Dr Harry Coules Harry Coules MEng (Oxon.), PhD (Cranfield), (ESPRC Fellow & Lecturer in Structural Integrity), engineering applications of neutron scattering; fracture mechanics; nuclear engineering; residual stress; Structural integrity; welding and metal additive manufacturing
+Dr Harry Coules Harry Coules MEng (Oxon.), PhD (Cranfield), (ESPRC Fellow & Lecturer in Structural Integrity), engineering applications of neutron scattering; fracture mechanics; modelling of material and structural failure; nuclear engineering; nuclear engineering; residual stress; Structural integrity; welding and metal additive manufacturing

 Professor Bruce Drinkwater BEng, PhD(Lond), ACGI, DIC, CEng, FIMechE, FInstNDT, MInstP, (Professor of Ultrasonics), Dynamics; non-destructive testing; ultrasonic measurement of contact and lubrication; ultrasonic sensors.

 Dr Alberto Gambaruto MEng(Lond), PhD(Lond), (Lecturer in Mechanical Engineering), cardiovascular system; cerebral ventricular system; computational fluid dynamics; computational haemodynamics; digestive system; fluid mechanics; mathematical modelling; Numerical methods; physiological flows.; respiratory airways